What we do

 The SFO was created and given its powers under the Criminal Justice Act 1987 and was established in 1988.
 Read more about our history and powers here.

 The SFO is superintended by the Attorney General in accordance with a protocol which sets out the relationship between the Attorney and the Law Officers’ Departments.
-But, it is the Director of the SFO who is responsible directly to Parliament for how the organisation is run.

 Our Director is David Green CB QC.